Dravet Syndrome: Symptoms, Causes and Treatment Options

 Genetic Factors in Dravet Syndrome

 Approximately 80% of individuals with Dravet Syndrome have a mutation in the SCN1A gene.
 These mutations can occur de novo, meaning they arise spontaneously and are not inherited from either parent.
-However, in some cases, the mutations can be inherited in an autosomal dominant manner, where only one copy of the altered gene is sufficient to cause the disorder.

-Diagnosis of Dravet Syndrome
+What is the Diagnosis Process of Dravet Syndrome?

 Clinical Evaluation